-- 6.3 Continuous monitoring of operation: A dummy specimen should remain mounted in the position normally occupied by a specimen whenever the equipment is in stand-by operation.
-This is a necessary condition of the continuous monitoring procedure which is accomplished by measuring: - .1 the millivolt signal from the total radiation pyrometer mounted securely on the specimen holder frame to view the surface of the radiant panel; - .2 the millivolt signal from a heat flux meter positioned at 50 mm from the exposed end of a dummy specimen.
+- 6.2.2 The stack gas thermocouples should be cleaned by light brushing at least daily.
+This cleaning may be required even more frequently, in some instances before each test, when materials producing heavy soot clouds are tested.
+These thermocouples should also be individually checked for electrical continuity to ensure the existence of a useful thermojunction.
+Following daily cleaning of the parallel connected stack gas thermocouples both they and the compensating junction should be checked to verify that the resistance between them and the stack metal is in excess of 106 ohms. - 6.3 Continuous monitoring of operation: A dummy specimen should remain mounted in the position normally occupied by a specimen whenever the equipment is in stand-by operation.
+This is a necessary condition of the continuous monitoring procedure which is accomplished by measuring: - .1 the millivolt signal from the total radiation pyrometer mounted securely on the specimen holder frame facing the surface of the radiant panel; - .2 the millivolt signal from a heat flux meter positioned at 50 mm from the exposed end of a dummy specimen.

 Either of these measurement methods would be satisfactory for determining that an appropriate thermal operating level has been achieved.
 The use of the radiation pyrometer is preferable since it permits continuous monitoring of panel operating level even when tests are in progress.
 The measurement made by the method used should have remained essentially constant for a period of three minutes prior to the start of a test.
-This observed operating level should correspond within two per cent of the similar measured condition during the calibration procedure mentioned in 6.1 above.
+This observed operating level should correspond, within two per cent, to the similar measured condition during the calibration procedure mentioned in 6.1 above.

-7 Specimens
+7 SPECIMENS

-- 7.1 Number required: Three specimens should be tested for each different exposed surface and specimen orientation of the product evaluated. - 7.2 Dimensions: The specimens should be $155 \pm \frac{0}{5}$ mm wide by $800 \pm \frac{0}{5}$ mm long, and should be representative of the product. - 7.2.1 Specimen thickness: Materials and composites of normal thickness 50 mm or less should be tested using their full thickness.
-For materials and composites of normal thickness greater than 50 mm, the requisite specimens should be obtained by cutting away the unexposed face to reduce the thickness to $50 \pm \frac{3}{6}$ mm. - 7.3 Composites: Assemblies should be as specified in 7.2.
+- 7.1 Number required: Three specimens should be tested for each different exposed surface and specimen orientation of the product evaluated. - 7.2 Dimensions: The specimens should be 155^{+0}{-5} mm wide by 800^{+0}{-5} mm long, and should be representative of the product. - 7.2.1 Specimen thickness: Materials and composites of normal thickness 50 mm or less should be tested using their full thickness.
+For materials and composites of normal thickness greater than 50 mm, the requisite specimens should be obtained by cutting away the unexposed face to reduce the thickness to 50^{+3}{-0} mm. - 7.3 Composites: Assemblies should be as specified in 7.2.
 However, where thin materials or composites are used in the fabrication of an assembly, the presence of an air gap and/or the nature of any underlying construction may significantly affect the flammability characteristics of the exposed surface.
 The influence of the underlying layers should be recognized and care taken to ensure that the test result obtained on any assembly is relevant to its use in practice. - 7.4 Metallic facings: If a bright metallic faced specimen is to be tested it should be painted with a thin coat of flat black paint prior to conditioning for test. - 7.5 Marking specimens: A line should be marked centrally down the length of the tested face of each specimen.
-Caution should be exercised to avoid the use of a line which would influence specimen performance. - 7.6 Conditioning of specimens: Before test, the specimens should be conditioned to constant moisture content, at a temperature of $23 \pm 2^{\circ}$ C, and a relative humidity of $50 \pm 10\%$.
+Caution should be exercised to avoid the use of a line which would influence specimen performance.

+7.6 Conditioning of specimens: Before test, the specimens should be conditioned to constant moisture content, at a temperature of $23 \pm 2^{\circ}$ C, and a relative humidity of $50 \pm 10\%$.
 Constant moisture content is considered to be reached when, following two successive weighing operations, carried out at an interval of 24 hours, the measured masses do not differ by more than 0.1 per cent of the mass of the specimen.